dgaydukov/cert-aws/files/sa.md

 XFF (X-Forward-For) - header of original IP address of user (cause your ec2 would see IP of load balancer)

-Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2)
+Health Check - you can monitor health of ec2 and always redirect user to healthy ec2 (ELB doesn't kill unhealthy ec2) There are 3 types of health checks
+* EC2 health check - watches for instance availability from hypervisor/networking point of view.
+For example, in case of a hardware problem, the check will fail.
+Also, if an instance was misconfigured and doesn't respond to network requests, it will be marked as faulty.
+* ELB health check verifies that a specified TCP port on an instance is accepting connections OR a specified web page returns 2xx code.
+Thus ELB health checks are a little bit smarter and verify that actual app works instead of verifying that just an instance works.
+* Custom health check.
+If your application can't be checked by simple HTTP request and requires advanced test logic, you can implement a custom check in your code and set instance health though API

 ALB Request Routing - you can redirect user to different ec2 based on request attributes (subdomains, headers, url params..)